AireshBhat/Decentralised_Beckn/docs/protocol-specs/1_Institution.md

 > In the definition of democracy, viz.
 “Government of the people, by the people and for the people”; ‘of’ stands for independence; ‘by’ stands for democracy; and ‘for’ indicates Dharma. - Pandit Deendayal Upadhyay

-## Decentralisation
-The term decentralisation is thrown around a lot in the blockchain space.
-Anything implemented via a blockchain is called “decentralised”.
-Decentralised Finance DeFi, Decentralised Physical Infrastructure DePIn, Decentralised Autonomous Organisations, the list keeps growing.
-However, before we move forward, we need to keep clear what the meaning of decentralised is in our context.
-By decentralisation, we mean the existence of many institutions of equal power as that of the State.
-By decentralisation, we mean the ability of every individual to have a direct sense of participation in the management of the goods and resources within their economy.
-Every institute plays a hand in the development of social life, each playing a unique role in the lives of the citizens they touch.
-To that effect, Decentralised Autonomous Institutions or Decentralised Autonomous Organisations are a few terms that suggest the kind of systems our tool aims to engender.

 ## Network
 An institution that takes part in the system of production considers the 7 M’s, man, material, money, management, motive power, market and machine.
 In order to allow creation of complementarities between multiple networks, information regarding the 7 M’s are made public to those interacting with the network.
 New associations and connections can be created between networks in order to exchange the goods and services, I.e. capital, engendering diverse relationships between communities.